openlab-x/GithubFlareStats/README.md

 - Data Caching: Implemented to reduce API calls and cache images for 24 hours.
 - Proxy: PHP used as a lightweight proxy to route requests and manage caching.
 - Hosting: Deployed to a production-ready hosting environment.
+- Security: Software tested for common vulnerabilites, notably XSS and SQL Injection.
+You are safe to run this on your server!

 ## Contributing
  We welcome contributions!
 Here's how you can help: